PonteIneptique/template-software-paper-dh/template.md

 ## Development stacks, Licence and Recommandations

 Not a very verbose area, except for recommandations potentially ?
 Language, (main) libraries.
+Might best be dealt with as a fact sheet listing software, language, versions thereof.

 Recommandations is targeted at